joerg-pfruender/joerg-pfruender.github.io/collections/beware-of-pitfalls.md

 ### AWS SecretsManager

+* Terraform and AWS Secrets Manager: Creating Secrets works fine.
+Deleting secrets seems to succeed, but the secrets are still there hidden in recovery mode.
+If you want to create it again, you will get an error: "You can't create this secret because a secret with this name is already scheduled for deletion."
+Now you are stuck.
+Solution: Go to the management console, manually restore the secret in recovery mode and [ForceDeleteWithoutRecovery](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DeleteSecret.html#API_DeleteSecret_RequestParameters) via aws-cli, see: [https://repost.aws/knowledge-center/delete-secrets-manager-secret](https://repost.aws/knowledge-center/delete-secrets-manager-secret).
+* [Service Quota](https://docs.aws.amazon.com/secretsmanager/latest/userguide/reference_limits.html) of 10000 GetSecretValue requests might seem quite generous, but you can quickly reach this limit with a crash-looping service.
 * For reading a secret you do not need only "read-only" privileges but also "secretsmanager:GetSecretValue".
 Why?
 Because if you want to see a secret, it does not only read, but also executes a decrypt operation.
-* [Service Quota](https://docs.aws.amazon.com/secretsmanager/latest/userguide/reference_limits.html) of 10000 GetSecretValue requests might seem quite generous, but you can quickly reach this limit with a crash-looping service.

 ## Microsoft Authenticator
 Microsoft Authenticator overwrites MFA accounts, locking users out